-AGMU students incurred in conduct constituting sexual violence, domestic violence, harassment, sexual harassment, or gender discrimination, as previously defined, in activities sponsored by the institution, is exposed to severe disciplinary sanctions, including suspension or expulsion from the institution as applicable.
+UAGM students incurred in conduct constituting sexual violence, domestic violence, harassment, sexual harassment or gender discrimination, as previously defined, in activities sponsored by the institution, is exposed to severe disciplinary sanctions, including suspension or expulsion from the institution as applicable.
+Disciplinary actions will be addressed in accordance with UAGM Student Regulations.

-Disciplinary actions will be addressed in accordance with AGMU Student Regulations.
-If it appears that the above acts come from persons outside the AGMU, reasonable corrective action will be taken.
+If it appears that the above acts comes from persons outside the UAGM, reasonable corrective action will be take.